freeletics/khonshu/docs/codegen/get-started.md

 ## Navigation set up

-Generated destination graphs provide a `DestinationNavigator2` that is scoped to the destination and aware of its back stack entry.
+Generated destination graphs provide a `DestinationNavigator2` that is scoped to the destination.
 It can either be injected directly or be delegated to by a screen specific navigator class.
 See [Navigation](../navigation/get-started.md) for what it does.

 Providing a `DestinationNavigator` binding is optional.
 It is only needed for activity and permission navigation.
 When a `@SingleIn(ExampleRoute::class) @ForScope(ExampleRoute::class)`